Stockpile Review: A Simple Way to Give the Gift of Stock

 I opted to buy $50 worth of Disney stock and send it away.

 Once you choose the stock and amount you want to send, you are given the option to print or email the gift.
 Then you just pay for it like any other gift card and you’re done with it.
 It’s worth noting that there is a $4.49 gifting fee that covers brokerage fees.
 So that $50 in Disney stock actually cost me $54.49.

 Once the gift of stock is sent, the recipient (and his parents) have some initial homework to do.
 Since my nephew is under 18, his parents needed to set up a custodial account for him.
 This is just like setting up a personal brokerage account.
 There are some basic hoops to jump through, but the process is fairly straightforward.
 And once the account is established, when I choose to send him stocks in the future, the process of adding them to his account will be much easier.
 He’ll simply click to redeem the gift card.

 I consider this a drawback only because it requires some effort from the parents as well.
-But again, once the account is set up, my nephew can login and take a look at his portfolio whenever he wants.
+But again, once the account is set up, my nephew can log in and take a look at his portfolio whenever he wants.
 And he won’t be able to withdraw from the account until he turns 18 – which I like.

 There are also lots of educational features I hope my nephew will explore.
-They cover broad topics like what is the stock market and how to make a trade.
+They cover broad topics like what the stock market is and how to make a trade.
 There are also kid-friendly explanations of what moves a stock’s price and timelines for investing.